Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 LOCATION 'hdfs://namenode_hostname:port/ml-100k';
 ```

-We assume that you have set alluxio.underfs.address=hdfs://namenode:port/ in alluxio-site.properties.
+We assume that you have set `alluxio.underfs.address=hdfs://namenode:port/` in `alluxio-site.properties`.

 Use the following HiveQL to change the table data location：